Indirect taxation

 3. VAT rules on e-commerce

-To simplify VAT collection and address the growth of cross-border e-commerce, the European Commission introduced the One-Stop Shop (OSS) and Import One-Stop Shop (IOSS) mechanisms as part of the VAT e-commerce legislative package, which came into effect in July 2021.
+To simplify VAT collection and address the growth of cross-border e-commerce, the European Commission introduced the One-Stop Shop (OSS) and Import One-Stop Shop (IOSS) mechanisms as part of the VAT e-commerce legislative package, which took effect in July 2021.

-The One-Stop Shop allows businesses based in the EU or outside it to fulfil their VAT obligations for all sales within the EU through a single electronic portal.
+The One-Stop Shop allows businesses based in or outside the EU to fulfil their VAT obligations for all sales within the EU through a single electronic portal.

 The Import One-Stop Shop simplifies the collection and declaration of VAT for goods valued up to EUR 150 that are imported from non-EU countries and sold online to customers within the EU.
 Under this system, the seller registers for VAT in a single EU Member State and collects VAT from the customer at the point of sale, removing the need for the customer to pay VAT upon importation.